 - Blocked or partially blocked drains and soakaways

 - Failing septic systems

 If you notice smells in the house, that your toilet or bathroom basins, shower or bath is emitting odours or that things are starting to flush and drain slowly, it indicates that you have a problem.

 Drains can become blocked between the house and the tank or treatment plant.
-In such cases, you can experience slow drainage or air pressure build-ups, resulting in air in the drains pushing back up through u-bends and waste traps, along with septic odours.
+In such cases, you can experience slow drainage or air pressure build-ups, resulting in the air in the drains pushing back up through u-bends and waste traps, along with septic odours.
 Checking the tank levels will help identify whether that is the case.
 Of course, if the tank is full to overflowing, it’s more likely that you have a soakaway issue.
-If so, it’s not just time to pump-out, you need to have you drains and soakaway rodded or jet washed to clear any debris.
+If so, it’s not just time to pump out, you need to have your drains and soakaway rodded or jet washed to clear any debris.